It’s ‘Azad’ – ‘Free‘.

 We’re still waiting for this airport, decades on.
 Numerous projects have been completed in mainland Pakistan with the help of the Chinese.
 And how much electricity does Azad Jammu Kashmir get – go ask the locals and they’ll tell you in very colourful language!

-When one ponders the amount of money being spent by British-Paharis in Pakistan, in the cities of Islamabad, Rawalpindi and neighbouring areas – our ethnic homeland – the remittances they have been sending since the early 50s, we’re talking about tens of billions of dollars just from the UK!
-And what about the thousands of Mirpuris that travel PIA yearly to visit their hill hamlets, and have done so since the 1950s, it is a shame, this aspect of their ‘generosity’ is never celebrated.
+When one ponders the amount of money being spent by British-Paharis in Pakistan, in the cities of Islamabad, Rawalpindi and neighbouring areas – part of our ethnic homeland albeit in Northern Pakistan – the remittances they have been sending since the early 50s, we’re talking many tens of billions of pounds just from the UK!
+And what about the thousands of Mirpuris that travel PIA yearly to visit their hill/mountain hamlets, and have done so since the 1950s?
+It is a shame, this aspect of their ‘generosity’ is never celebrated.

-These numbers are now dwindling, but the grievances still remain.
+These numbers are now dwindling, but the socio-political grievances still remain.

-They have been no reciprocal benefits for this ‘largess’, no kind words, not even an acknowledgement.
+They have been no reciprocal benefits for this ‘largess’, no kind words, not even an acknowledgement from the rulers of Pakistan about the huge sacrifices borne by the AJK people.

-Instead some British-Pakistanis want to slur the community by accusing its members of all sorts of illicit activities.
+Instead some British-Pakistanis want to slur the community by accusing its members of illicit activities, blame-shifting Pakistan’s bad reputation onto “the Mirpuris”.
 And when British-Paharis point out the huge imbalance in the ‘A’JK-Pakistan ‘partnership’ – a master-client relationship – they are accused of being ‘Indian’ agents even as the community waves Pakistani flags.

 Ironies are seldom this poetic.

 Pakistan Officialdom is in denial about the reality on the ground in AJK.
-They pretend to their domestic audiences that everything is great in Pakistan’s “Kashmir“.
+They pretend to their domestic audiences that everything is great in Pakistan’s “Kashmir“, as they seek to demean and slur the reputations of those who speak up against this economic and political injustice.

-Ordinary Pakistanis not from AJK are absolved of these attitudes, as some of them think it is “patriotism” on their part to deny AJK its grievances.
+Ordinary Pakistanis not from AJK are absolved of these attitudes or antics, as some of them think it is “patriotism” on their part to deny AJK its grievances.
 This is herd-mentality, nothing more.
-These sorts of patriots can’t change anything for their own communities in Pakistan, so we shouldn’t be too concerned about the slurs they throw at us.
+Patriots like this can’t change anything for their own communities in Pakistan, so we shouldn’t be too concerned about the slurs they throw at us.

 Sadly, my people don’t.